ronaldteo/Diabetic-Prediction-SC1015-DataScience-Project/README.md

 # Data-Science-Project

-10% for coming up with your own problem definition based on a dataset 10% for data preparation and cleaning to suit the problem of your choice 20% for exploratory data analysis/visualization to gather relevant insights 20% for the use of machine learning techniques to solve specific problem
+10% for coming up with your own problem definition based on a dataset <br>
+10% for data preparation and cleaning to suit the problem of your choice 20% for exploratory data analysis/visualization to gather relevant insights 20% for the use of machine learning techniques to solve specific problem